Luis Robert Player Props: White Sox vs. Rays

-The Chicago White Sox and Luis Robert (.268 slugging percentage over his past 10 games, including one homer), battle starting pitcher Zach Eflin and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.
+The Chicago White Sox, including Luis Robert (.154 slugging percentage in past 10 games, including no home run), take on starting pitcher Shane McClanahan and the Tampa Bay Rays at Guaranteed Rate Field, Thursday at 7:10 PM ET.

-He is looking to bounce back following a four-strikeout showing in his most recent game against the Rays.
+He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.

 Luis Robert Game Info & Props vs. the Rays